ceford/cefjdemos-data-jdm-help/articles/en/tags/tags-new-or-edit.md

 src="https://docs.joomla.org/images/b/b8/Help-4x-Components-Tags-Tags-Edit-screen-en.png"
 decoding="async" data-file-width="800" data-file-height="572"
 width="800" height="572"
-alt="Help-4x-Components-Tags-Tags-Edit-screen-en.png" />
+alt="Tags Edit screen" />

 ## Form Fields

 - **Title.** The Name of this item.
 This field is required.
 - **Alias**.
 The internal name of the item.
 Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.
-[Learn more.](https://docs.joomla.org/Alias/en "Special:MyLanguage/Alias/en")

 ### Tag Details Tab